Carbon monoxide poisoning

 - Irritability, confusion and weakness

-- Signs of soot or yellow-brown staining near kitchen or heating appliances
+- Soot or yellow-brown staining near kitchen or heating appliances.

 Get help today